Object Storage: Security, Scalability, and Convenience

 When you need high-performance storage and infrastructure for your performance-critical applications, a reliable S3-compliant object-based docker storage should be your pick.

-A cloud-native object storage deployment has no on-premise object storage implementation but one or more clouds only.
-Whenever you want to avoid managing the underlying architecture for your storage system, go with a cloud-native solution like object storage docker or Ridge’s Container Service.
+A cloud-native object storage deployment has no on-premise object storage implementation but is based on one or more clouds.
+Whenever you want to avoid managing the underlying architecture for your storage system, use a cloud-native solution like Ridge’s Container Service.

 Multi-cloud Object Storage